-Hall's Japanese Honeysuckle Lonicera japonica 'Halliana'
+Purple-Leaf Japanese Honeysuckle Lonicera japonica 'Purpurea'

-Height: 25 feet
+Height: 15 feet

 Spread: 24 inches

 Sunlight: O

 Hardiness Zone: 4

+Other Names: Purple Leaved Japanese Honeysuckle

 Description:

-A ubiquitous and rather vigorous vine which is highly cherished for its extremely fragrant white flowers which turn yellow with time; quite aggressive, can get a little weedy in the wrong place, but ideal for a fragrant cover for a fence or wall
+A ubiquitous and rather vigorous vine which is highly cherished for its strongly fragrant purplish-red flowers and purple tinged foliage; quite aggressive, can get a little weedy in the wrong place, but ideal for a fragrant cover for a fence or wall

 Ornamental Features

-Hall's Japanese Honeysuckle is covered in stunning clusters of fragrant white trumpet-shaped flowers with yellow overtones at the ends of the branches from late spring to late summer.
-It has dark green evergreen foliage.
-The pointy leaves remain dark green throughout the winter.
+Purple-Leaf Japanese Honeysuckle is covered in stunning clusters of fragrant red trumpet-shaped flowers with purple overtones at the ends of the branches from late spring to late summer.
+It has attractive deep purple-variegated green foliage.
+The pointy leaves are highly ornamental and remain green throughout the winter.
 It produces black berries from late summer to late fall.

 Landscape Attributes

-Hall's Japanese Honeysuckle is an open multi-stemmed evergreen woody vine with a twining and trailing habit of growth.
+Purple-Leaf Japanese Honeysuckle is an open multi-stemmed evergreen woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This is a high maintenance woody vine that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
-It is a good choice for attracting butterflies and hummingbirds to your yard.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

-- Invasive

-Hall's Japanese Honeysuckle is recommended for the following landscape applications;

-- Hedges/Screening

-- General Garden Use

-Hall's Japanese Honeysuckle flowers Photo courtesy of NetPS Plant Finder
+Purple-Leaf Japanese Honeysuckle flowers Photo courtesy of NetPS Plant Finder

-Hall's Japanese Honeysuckle Photo courtesy of NetPS Plant Finder
+Purple-Leaf Japanese Honeysuckle foliage Photo courtesy of NetPS Plant Finder